Nick-G-Horvath/Nick-G-Horvath.github.io/_posts/2020-2-14-childhood-obesity-risk-factors.md

 Apart from these two groups, the Non-Hispanic Black and Hispanic students generally have the highest obesity rates, followed by 2 or more races, Non-Hispanic White, and Asian.
 The rates of both of the high-BMI categories for the Asian population are the lowest every year.

-# Question 2: How do rates of high-BMI categories vary over time and by location?
+# Question 2: How do obesity rates vary over time and by location?

 Part of the function of the CDC's Youth Risk Behavior Surveillance System is to integrate state and local surveys in one place under a common standard.
 Thus, we can look at obesity rates over time as a function of location.